kafka-schema-reg-mcp-demos/demo-docs/demo/README.md

 ## 📂 Presentation Structure

-The demo presentation has been split into two focused parts for better organization and flow:
+The demo presentation is organized into two focused presentations for better organization and flow:

-### 🏗️ Part 1: Foundation (`presentation-part1.html`)
+### 🏗️ Foundation (`presentation.html`)
 **Duration:** ~20-25 minutes
 **Focus:** Core concepts and basic functionality